SorenSeeberg/MrDatabase/README.md

 ### Setup a Many to Many Relationship

 As an example we have some images that can have some tags.
 This is a classic many to many relationship.
-To set it up you create the ´Image´ and the ´Tag´ table with no knowledge of eachother.
+To set it up you create the `Image` and the `Tag` table with no knowledge of or reference to eachother.

 ```Python
 class Image(Table):